 An STI/HIV surveillance system is in place where eight coordinating municipal health services (GGD) report STI/HIV-related data and information to the RIVM/CIb.
-The system is based on 29 STI centres with nationwide coverage.
-The STI centres cater for high-risk groups and people who wish to remain anonymous.
+The system is based on 27 STI centres with nationwide coverage.
+The STI centres cater for high-risk groups and can be contacted on basis of anonymity.
 They provide low-threshold and free of charge STI/HIV testing and care (see section 'IV.
 National response to the AIDS epidemic').

-In 2010, 375 individuals were newly diagnosed with HIV at the STI clinics in the Netherlands.
-Of these infections, 317 (85%) occurred in MSM, 30 (8%) in heterosexual men and 28 (7%) among women.
-The positivity rate among MSM decreased further to 2.0% (in 2009 2.4%, in 2008 3.0%), among heterosexual men and women it remained 0.1%.
-Among heterosexual STI clinic attendees the HIV positivity rate was highest among those from sub-Saharan African origin (heterosexual men 1.3%, women 1.5%, MSM 6.0%).
-Among MSM, HIV positivity rate was highest among MSM aged 30-34 years (2.8%).
+In 2012, 358 individuals were newly diagnosed with HIV at the STI clinics in the Netherlands.
+Of these infections, 8% occurred in MSM, 7% in heterosexual men and 8% among women.
+The positivity rate among MSM decreased from 3% in 2008 to 1.5% in 2012.
+Among heterosexual men and women it remained 0.1%.
+Among heterosexual STI clinic attendees the HIV positivity rate was highest among those from sub-Saharan African origin (heterosexual men 0.3%, women 0.6%, MSM 2.5%).
+Among MSM, HIV positivity rate was highest among MSM aged 35-39 years (0.2%).

-Among newly diagnosed HIV-positive MSM, 26% was concurrently diagnosed with chlamydia and 21% with gonorrhoea.
-Of in total 3,072 STI clinic attendees (98% MSM), who were known to be HIV infected at entry in the clinic, 17% were diagnosed with chlamydia and 15% with gonorrhoea.
+Among newly diagnosed HIV-positive MSM, 28% was concurrently diagnosed with chlamydia and 23% with gonorrhoea.
 These findings suggest the presence of considerable sexual risk behaviours in certain sub-populations of HIV-infected individuals.

-The STI centre surveillance showed that the HIV test uptake had increased from 56% in 2004 to 97% in 2010 in STI clinic attendees who were not previously diagnosed with HIV.
-In 2009, the RIVM/CIb in collaboration with SHM and several STI centres initiated a study to document delay between primary diagnosis at an STI centre and reporting in care.
-The results are expected to provide more insight into HIV transmission dynamics and indicate potential interventions to reduce such delays.
+The STI centre surveillance showed that the HIV test uptake had increased from 56% in 2004 to 86% in 2012 in STI clinic attendees who were not previously diagnosed with HIV.